lukso-network/network-genesis-deposit-contract/README.md

 uint256 public freezeBlockNumber;
 ```

-This state variable defines the block number when the LUKSO Genesis Deposit Contract will be frozen and LYXe deposits will no longer be accepted.
+This state variable defines the block number when the LUKSO Genesis Deposit Contract is frozen and LYXe deposits are no longer be accepted.

-The value can be retrieved by calling the function `freezeBlockNumber()` on the contract (this `public` getter function automatically added for this state variable).
+The value can be retrieved by calling the function `freezeBlockNumber()` on the contract (this `public` getter function is automatically added for this state variable).

 ### `supplyVoteCounter`